Clean Water Fund Activity and Environmental Benefits

 Clean Water Land & Legacy Amendment logo

 Appropriations from the CWF are incorporated directly into the structure and procedures of the Ag BMP revolving loan program.
 This program has an existing administrative procedure to award funds, approve projects, issue loans, and collect repayments.
-Every loan is issued from one of five sources of funds, including both federal and state sources.
-The Clean Water Funds are used for loans that implement local components of recommended practices identified in environmental plans, such as Total Maximum Daily Load (TMDL) implementation plans, local comprehensive water plans, wellhead protection plans, sole source aquifer protection plans, and Minnesota 319 Nonpoint Management Plan.
+The Clean Water Funds are used for loans that implement local components of recommended practices identified in environmental plans, such as One Watershed one Plan, Total Maximum Daily Load (TMDL) implementation plans, local comprehensive water plans, wellhead protection plans, sole source aquifer protection plans, and Minnesota 319 Nonpoint Management Plan.
 These CWF funds are used throughout the state for any eligible nonpoint pollution problem; however, actual award are made in coordination of other AgBMP Loan funds available to the LGU.

 Category